vaadin-component-factory/vcf-schedule-x/README.md

 - Scheduling Assistant Plugin (*):
   - Conflict detection and available time slot visualization
+  - The Scheduling Assistant can only be used with Hourly View.

 - Full Event Listener Support:
   - Event click handling (CalendarEventClickEvent)